uncle-pecos/new_api/README.md

 - /api/department/

-You can check all users by http://locahost:8080/api/users/ Also it has filters by 'username' and 'department'
+You can check all users by http://locahost:8080/api/users/ Also it has filters by 'username' and 'department' (case sensitive)

-You can check all departments by http://locahost:8080/api/department/ Also it has filter by 'department'
+You can check all departments by http://locahost:8080/api/department/ Also it has filter by 'department' (case sensitive)

 Finally you can stop the server (from project main dir):